koseiohara/metaFigure/README.md

 `key` is the name of metadata.
 `text` is the description identified by `key`.

-Similary, when this is used as a function in Python, `target`, `key`, and `text` are needed as arguments
+Similarly, when this is used as a function in Python, `target`, `key`, and `text` are needed as arguments
 ```python
 add_figinfo(target, key, text)
 ```
-Matadata will be added to the target file.
+Metadata will be added to the target file.

 ## figinfo<a id="figinfo"></a>
-Extracting and Displaying the metadata from PDF/PNG.
+Extracts and Displays the metadata from a PDF/PNG file.
 This tool can be used only on the terminal.
 ```sh
 $ figinfo target [key]
 ```
-If `key` is omitted, all descriptions will be displaied.
+If `key` is omitted, all descriptions will be displayed.
-Otherwise, the specified metadata will be displaied.
+Otherwise, the specified metadata will be displayed.